Top Ecommerce Sites

 During the test, be sure not to guide the subject.

-Watch that you don't provide any hints, suggestions, or even answers that will influence their actions.
+Watch that you don't provide any hints, suggestions, or even answers that will influence

 If they can't complete a task, simply ask them what they expected to have happen and how they'd fix the problem, then move on to the next task.